KSKNico/glfw-game/README.md

 # Requirements
-Project written in C++17 with glfw, requires you to have glfw
+Project written in C++17 with glfw, requires you to have
+- glfw3
+- glad
+- glm